henning-roos/team-learning-go/README.md

 # team-learning-go
-Team learning activity where the goal is to get familiar with golang
+Team learning activity where the goal is to get familiar with Golang

 TODO:
 - Use Open Trivia to get questions and answers (https://opentdb.com/api_config.php)